Improving compressed sensing with the diamond norm: Applications to low-rank matrix recovery

 \section{Applications to low-rank matrix recovery}

-In this section we focus on low-rank matrix recovery of Hermitian bipartite operators $X_0 \in \L (\W \otimes \V)$ that are either real-valued or complex-valued.
-As already mentioned in Section~\ref{sub:convex_recovery}, there the task is to efficiently recover an unknown matrix $X_0$ of low-rank $r$ from $m$ noisy linear measurements of the form
+In this section we focus on low-rank matrix recovery of Hermitian bipartite operators $X_0 \in \L (\W \otimes \V)$ satisfying the condition~\eqref{eq:equality} that are either real-valued or complex-valued.
+As already mentioned in Section~\ref{sub:convex_recovery}, there the task is to efficiently recover an unknown matrix $X_0$ of low-rank at most $r$ from $m$ noisy linear measurements of the form

 where $A_1,\ldots,A_m \in \L (\W \otimes \V)$ are the measurement matrices and $\epsilon_1,\ldots, \epsilon_m \in \RR^m$ denotes additive noise in the sampling process.
 By introducing a measurement map $\A: \L (\W \otimes \V) \to \RR^m$ of the form $\A (X_0) = \sum_{i=1}^m \Tr \left(A_i X_0 \right)e_i$, where $e_1,\ldots,e_m$ denotes the standard basis in $\RR^m$, the entire measurement process can be summarized as